 The internet finds all your files stored in the cloud (in this case pictures in google photos) and delivers them to you in fractions of seconds.
 The internet is mind blowing.

-This means you can delete them all from your phone’s regular photo library/ app, but still see them on your phone in Google Photos.
-(Because the Google Photos App stores them in the cloud rather than on your phone.)
+This means you can delete them all from your phone’s regular photo library/ app, but still see them on your phone in Google Photos App.
+When you look at the pictures in Google Photos they are not actually being stored on your phone!
+The app is accessing them from internet storage in the cloud.

 If you follow the steps below, you will backup all your photos AND free up space on your phone.
 Win win!